oskey-org/swift-ui-kit-oskey-org/README.md

 Copyright (c) 2022 OSkey SAS.
 MIT License.

-The OSkey app (not yet publicly released) uses SwiftUI, and is supplemented by a of additional UI elements provided in this UI kit.
+The OSkey app (not yet publicly released) uses SwiftUI, and is supplemented by additional UI elements provided in this UI kit.

 ## Content

-- `OSKUICarousel` is a stylable carousel to use within you SwiftUI powered apps.
+- `OSKUICarousel` is a stylable carousel, perfect for scrolling though photos, cards, ...
+- `OSKUIListTile` is a stylable list tile suitable for list row element

 ## Supported platforms and minimal versions